wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 1. Fire your HTTP request and wait for a response
    - In case that non-200 HTTP status code is received, then the error processing is identical to a standard RESTful response defined in our protocol.
 So, you can expect a JSON object with `"error"` and `"message"` properties in the response.

 1. Decrypt the response.
-The received JSON typically looks like this:
+The received JSON response typically looks like this:
    ```json
    {
       "encryptedData" : "BASE64-DATA-BLOB",